oroinc/crm/README.md

 In entity mapping config we map entity fields to virtual search fields in search index.

-Entitiy mapping configuration can be store in main config.yml file (in search bundle config section) or in search.yml files in config directory of the bundle.
+Entity mapping configuration can be store in main config.yml file (in search bundle config section) or in search.yml files in config directory of the bundle.

 Configuration is array that contain info about bundle name, entity name and array of fields.

 Fields array contain array of field name and field type.

+All text fields data wheel be store in **all_text** virtual field.
+Additionally, all the fields wheel be stored in fieldName virtual fields.

 Example: